Escape Room Website Design History

 The booking experience improved dramatically.
 Embedded booking widgets became smoother, and some operators built fully custom booking systems.
 Calendar views, dynamic pricing, and instant confirmation became table stakes.

 This era also saw increased attention to page speed and SEO.
-Operators realized that ranking on Google for "escape room [city name]" could make or break a business.
-Technical optimization became part of the conversation alongside visual design.
+Operators realised that ranking on Google for "escape room [city name]" could make or break a business.
+Technical optimisation became part of the conversation alongside visual design.

 The COVID Pivot